-Currently medical science has not found any definitive cure for the said disease, but the advent of stem cells and their potential therapeutic sense has surely proposed a way towards a definitive cure.
+Currently, medical science has not found any definitive cure for the said disease, but the advent of stem cells and their potential therapeutic sense has surely proposed a way towards a definitive cure.

 Stem cells are the naïve cells of our body with the ability to repair and regenerate into lost cells.
-These cells are present in dormancy in every adult tissues to take care of its normal wear and tear.
+These cells are present in dormancy in every adult tissue to take care of its normal wear and tear.
 Some of the underutilized tissue sources can now be utilized for the isolation of stem cells outside the body and their enrichment in a controlled environment.
 These stem cells when infused back at the site of injury have been proven to promote lost cells and speed up the functional restoration of an organ.

 Although aggressive research is ongoing worldwide, every day brings a step closer to the goal of MND cure; currently, autologous application of stem cells has allowed life with Amyotrophic Lateral Sclerosis (ALS) to be much simpler and manageable.